 - Direct contact with an infected person’s rash, scabs, or body fluids.
 This can include cuddling, wrestling, or massaging as well as oral, anal, or vaginal sexual contact.

 - Respiratory droplets from prolonged face-to-face contact, such as kissing or hugging.

-Monkeypox can also be spread by items used by someone with monkeypox, including towels, bed linens, and clothing.
+Mpox can also be spread by items used by someone with mpox, including towels, bed linens, and clothing.
 During pregnancy, it could also be passed to the fetus via the placenta.